adulau/pmf/raw.md

 The programming methodology was published as a manifesto later [@?PROGRAMMING-MF-MANIFESTO].
 The manifesto clearly describes the focus on programming to avoid the surrounding management overhead and pivot towards the delivery of the software.
 The [@?THE-TAO-OF-PROGRAMMING] describes similar methodologies which strongly focus on coding, scripting and programming.

-The overall concept of PMF methodology follows this iteration:
+The overall concept of PMF methodology follows the following process:

-- Write a list of things to be done and use an iterative programming process.
+- Compose a list of features to be implemented and use an iterative programming process.
-- Do some of the things with additional programming.
+- Enhance said features using trial and error programming.
-- Build testing and tests using programming.
+- Orchestrate your testing and integration processes using pragmatic programming.

-This process is run in a while loop until the software is delivered.
+Repeat the above process until the software is delivered.

 ## Management and PMF methodology

-A simple management process is required in addition to the PMF methodology.
+A simple management process is a required of the PMF methodology.
-The management process is complementary to the PMF metholody and not interfering with the programming aspect.
-The management process is there to support the PMF methodology.
+The management process is meant to be complementary instead of interfering with the programming aspect and solely serves to support the PMF methodology.

-- Review requirements of the users/customers by asking them.
+- Collect requirements of the users/customers.
-- Give the list of things to be done to the programmers.
+- Provide programmers with the desired requirements.
-- Review the delivered software to see if it matches the requirements.
+- Review whether the software to be delivered matches the requirements.

 ##  Conventions and Terminology